MaxIQSpace/Coding-MaxIQ-Kits-with-Arduino-IDE/README.md

-# Arduino
+# Using the Arduino IDE to write code to your MaxIQ Kits

 ## Please download and review material included in "Lab 0" to get started with your SDG starter kit and the Arduino IDE
+Included is:
+   -Lab0(2).doc
+      -Instructional walkthrough to be utilized alongside support video -Blink.ino
+      -Example script

-Below is a tutorial on installing libraries into the Arduino IDE
+### Below is a tutorial on installing libraries into the Arduino IDE
+# Sourced from Arduino, please see link at bottom for complete guide

 Once you are comfortable with the Arduino software and using the built-in functions, you may want to extend the ability of your Arduino with additional libraries.